Cuban War of Independence

-The Cuban War of Independence (Guerra de Independencia cubana), also known in Cuba as the Necessary War (Guerra Necesaria), fought from 1895 to 1898, was the last of three liberation wars that Cuba fought against Spain, the other two being the Ten Years' War (1868–1878) and the Little War (1879–1880).
-During the war, Spain sent 220,285 soldiers to Cuba—according to the Library of Congress, the largest army to cross the Atlantic until World War II.
-The final three months of the conflict escalated to become the Spanish–American War, with United States forces being deployed in Cuba, Puerto Rico, and the Philippines against Spain.
-Historians disagree as to the extent that United States officials were motivated to intervene for humanitarian reasons but agree that yellow journalism exaggerated atrocities attributed to Spanish forces against Cuban civilians.
+The Cuban War of Independence, fought from 1895 to 1898, was the last of three liberation wars that Cuba fought against Spain, following the Ten Years' War (1868–1878) and the Little War (1879–1880).
+Throughout the course of the war, Spain sent 220,285 soldiers to Cuba, the largest army to cross the Atlantic until World War II, according to the Library of Congress.
+Spain created the first modern concentration camps using its reconcentration policy, which caused the deaths of at least 170,000 Cubans, or 10% of the population at the time.

+The final three months of the conflict saw major escalation which evolved into the Spanish–American War, with United States armed forces being deployed to Cuba, Puerto Rico, and the Philippines to fight against Spain.
+W. Joseph Campbell argued that yellow journalism exaggerated atrocities attributed to Spanish forces against Cuban civilians and swayed American public opinion.

 Background

-During the years 1879–1888 of the so-called "Rewarding Truce", lasting for 17 years from the end of the Ten Years' War in 1878, there were fundamental social changes in Cuban society.
-Cuba had maintained slavery and was still under colonial control while most countries in the Americas were gaining independence throughout the nineteenth century.
-The island received economic benefits from keeping their connections with the Spanish because of their supply of sugar.
-Additionally, the white upper-class minority in Cuba had concerns that the island would follow Haiti's footsteps after their revolution, which caused them to maintain their support for Spanish rule.
+During the years of the so-called "Rewarding Truce", from the close of the Ten Years' War in 1878 to the end of the 1880s decade, there were fundamental social changes in Cuban society.
+Before these changes, Cuba—unlike most countries in the Americas—upheld slavery and was still under colonial control as neighboring countries were gaining independence.
+The island received economic benefits from maintaining connections with the Spanish because of the demand for sugar.
+Additionally, the white upper-class minority in Cuba were persistently fearful that Cuba would follow in Haiti's footsteps after their revolution, which caused them to intensely support the existing Spanish rule.

 With the abolition of slavery in October 1886, freedmen joined the ranks of farmers and the urban working class.
-The economy could no longer sustain itself with the shift and changes; therefore, many wealthy Cubans lost their property and joined the urban middle class.
-The number of sugar mills dropped and efficiency increased: only companies, and the most powerful plantation owners, remained in business followed by the Central Board of Artisans in 1879, and many more across the island.
+The economy was unable to sustain itself following rapid reforms; as a result, many wealthy Cubans lost their property and joined the urban middle class.
+The number of sugar mills dropped and efficiency increased: only companies and the most powerful plantation owners remained in business, followed by the Central Board of Artisans in 1879.

-Jose Marti was a significant figure in the Cuban War of Independence and has a legacy that is still prominent to this day.
-After his second deportation to Spain in 1878, José Martí moved to the United States in 1881.
-There he mobilized the support of the Cuban exile community, especially in Ybor City (Tampa area) and Key West, Florida.
+José Martí was a significant figure during Cuba's liberation movement and maintains a prominent legacy in the country to this day.
+After his second deportation to Spain in 1878, Martí moved to the United States in 1881.
+There, he mobilized the support of the Cuban exile community, especially in Ybor City and Key West, Florida.
 Cuba Libre became a popular movement in these areas, especially in Ybor City, where nearly every facet of society supported this cause.